ofallonlabs/saeedmirshekari/_src/blog/how-to-choose-your-data-science-project-wisely.md

 ---
 layout: blog_base_katherine.njk
-title: How to Choose Your Data Science Project Wisely
+title: How to Choose Your First Data Science Project Wisely
 description: Data science projects in your portfolio serve as evidence to employers that you possess the skills necessary to be successful in a data science position.
 Learn how to choose unique Data Science projects to work on